tindyc/django-quest/.github/ISSUE_TEMPLATE/issue-1-setup-django.md

 ⚠️ **IMPORTANT:**
 Your branch **must** start with `issue-1-`
-or the validator will *not* run.
+or the validator will *not* run on the PR.

 ---

-# 💾 7.
+## 💾 7.
 Commit your work

-Run:

 ```bash
 git add requirements.txt